 Modern societies use the bate and switch tactic, so people fail to recognize or question the accuracy of the propaganda.
 Open any textbook on history.
-You will find it paints the events to drive the message they desire, regardless of whether it is factual.
+It paints the events to drive the message they desire, regardless of whether it is factual.
 It is rare to find a textbook that provides multiple points of view.
 They consistently paint the picture of us versus them.

 We encourage you to do your research.
 The problem today is that things are happening quickly.
 Instead of waiting to distort history through textbooks, it happens through social media.
-Some new broadcasts are propaganda disguised as news thanks to a landmark case, Citizens United vs. FCC (1).
-Under this ruling, news broadcasts did not have to use facts in their broadcasting.
+Some new broadcasts are propaganda disguised as news, thanks to a landmark case, Citizens United vs. FCC (1).
+Under this ruling, news broadcasts did not have to use facts.
 They could spin any opinion under the guise of news.
 Outrageous and sensational views boost ratings and profit.

 When a story becomes viral, it increases its believability.
 It doesn’t matter if the story is true.
 Cambridge Analytica (2) was an organization that used this tactic to sway elections in several countries, including the US Presidential election in 2016.
 The facts are often distorted or fabricated.
 They use the same tactics, but since most people only want to hear what they want to hear, it doesn’t matter.

 Determine the credibility of the source.
 People make mistakes.
 However, if they do, do they apologize and correct the error, or do they keep on telling lies?
 If a source is not credible, don’t listen to or accept their lies.